Share your good practices in supporting women entrepreneurs.

 What is a good practice?

-Good practice is a process, initiative or working method that has proved successful to a) meet the needs of the women entrepreneurs or to b) optimise the operational performance of the WE stakeholders.
-Good practice is practically a successful response, developed by the WEgate community members, to address different challenges in WE development, ranging from policy development, promotion of WE, capacity building, through services for women entrepreneurs, to intra-organisational tools for improved operational performance.
+A good practice is a process, initiative or working method that has proved successful to a) meet the needs of the women entrepreneurs or to b) optimise the operational performance of the WE stakeholders.
+A good practice is practically a successful response, developed by the WEgate community members, to address different WE development challenges, ranging from policy development, promotion of WE, capacity building, through services for women entrepreneurs, to intra-organisational tools for improved operational performance.

-Get a chance to promote your best practice during the peer-learning webinar for celebrating Women Entrepreneurship Day on 19th of November 2020 and/or share it with the whole community via the WEgate e-platform and social media channels!
+Get a chance to promote your best practice and share it with the whole community via the WEgate e-platform and social media channels!
+Be an example of how others can replicate your initiative and support women entrepreneurs.

 Stakeholders supporting women entrepreneurs to start-up and growth and/or organisations implementing different WE – related initiatives.